Mirrors for Earth’s Energy Rebalancing

 Global temperatures are rising at an unprecedented rate.
 As the planet warms, extreme heat is becoming more frequent and more intense, placing growing pressure on communities, ecosystems and infrastructure.
 While reducing emissions remains essential, practical solutions are also needed to help people adapt today.

-Turning climate science into practical cooling solutions.
+MEER is an independent nonprofit research organisation turning climate science into practical cooling solutions.

 Reflective canopies · PDRC cooling paint · Water cooling systems